msn101-hash/maze-pathfinding-visualiser/README.md

-# Toy Robot Maze Solver
+# Maze Pathfinder

-Toy Robot Maze Solver is a Python application that procedurally generates random mazes using recursive backtracking.
+Maze Pathfinder is a Python application that procedurally generates random mazes using recursive backtracking.
 Players can navigate a robot through the maze using directional commands and attempt to reach the exit, or have the robot solve the maze automatically using the DFS algorithm.

 ## Features